linirad/Interactive-Data-Vis-Fall2025/src/lab_4/index.md

   Lab 4: Clearwater Crisis
 </h1>

-The ecological collapse at Lake Clearwater has witnessed a drastic fall in the fish populations and a concerning rise in contamination levels.
-One of the establishments operating around the river i.e. Riverside Farm, Clearwater Fishing Lodge, Lakeside resort or ChemTech Manufacturing are likely responsible for the crisis.
-Let us look at the data to find the culprit.
+Lake Clearwater was a thriving environment housing healthy fish populations.
+The ecological collapse over the past two years at the lake has witnessed a drastic fall in the fish populations and a disturbing rise in contamination levels.
+One of the establishments operating around the river i.e. Riverside Farm, Clearwater Fishing Lodge, Lakeside resort or ChemTech Manufacturing is likely responsible for the crisis.
+Let us evaluate the data to find the culprit.

 <br>